Mazda 3 hatchback (2019 - ) review

 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 By steering a subtle course upmarket, the latest Mazda 3 feels like a polished, premium product.
-Enjoyable to drive and with a more upmarket cabin, its only weak link is the amount of space in the rear seats and boot.
+Enjoyable to drive and with an upmarket cabin, its only real weak link is the amount of space in the rear seats and boot.
 It’s pricier than some rivals, but better-equipped as standard.

 - Stylish interior

 - Touchscreen fans won’t like it

 Interested in buying a Mazda Mazda3?

 How good does it look?

 Draw your own conclusions, but we feel there’s much to admire about the way the hatchback looks (a four-door saloon will also be available).
 For starters, the low nose and absence of noticeable bumpers give it a sleek look, while the back has a pronounced slope to the bootlid that subtly mimics a coupe.
 Meanwhile, between the front and rear are body panels with smoothly contoured surfaces, which is markedly different to the busy bodywork seen on so many other cars in this class.
 The effect is to create a distinct look that has an air of sophistication about it.

 There are plenty of trim choices, with two versions each of SE-L, Sport and GT Sport models.
 All come with LED headlights and alloy wheels, with SE-L and SE-L Lux riding on 16-inch alloy wheels.
 The Sport and Sport Lux add LED rear lights and more high-tech headlights, as well as a black radiator grille, and the Sport Lux has 18-inch wheels and front and rear parking sensors.
 The GT Sport also has 18-inch wheels, as well as a reversing camera, while the GT Sport Tech adds a 360-degree view camera system for better visibility.